 Job Growth Projections for North Dakota’s Public Health Professionals

 Public health careers are on the rise according to the U.S. Department of Labor.
-Projections for the next 10 years show that much of the public health industry is expanding and experiencing significant growth The following are growth projections for North Dakota in 2015 and 2016:
+Projections for the next 10 years show that much of the public health industry is expanding and experiencing significant growth.
+The following are growth projections for North Dakota between 2022 and 2032:

 Salaries in North Dakota for Public Health Professions that Require a Master’s Degree

-The U.S. Bureau of Labor and Statistics provided the following figures for public health jobs in North Dakota in 2014.
-The salaries below range from the bottom tenth percentile to the 90th percentile.
+The U.S. Bureau of Labor Statistics provides the following figures for public health jobs in North Dakota in 2023.
+The salaries below range from the median to top 10%: